jserot/rfsm-gui/README.md

 RFSM
 ====

-RFSM is a toolset for describing and simulating StateChart-like state diagrams.
+RFSM is an application for describing and simulating StateChart-like state diagrams.
-The toolset is composed of

-* an Ocaml library

-* a command-line compiler (`rfsmc`)

-* a Qt-based standalone application (`Rfsm.app` or `rfsm.exe`)

-RFSM tools take
+It takes

 * a description of a system as a set of StateChart-like state diagrams